BradleyChatha/jcli/README.md

     * Boolean flags.

-    * Optional arguments using the standard `Nullable` type, or by giving a field a default value.
+    * Optional arguments using the standard `Nullable` type, or by giving that field a default value.

     * User-Defined argument binding (string -> any_type_you_want) - blanket and per-argument.